3 Environment Setup

 - and much more.

-Note that many expert computer users take this to an extra level.
+Note that some computer users take this to an extra level.
 They use two or more computer screens to enhance the amount of information displayed and available for organizing.
 For example, I currently have the Word version of this document open, along with the Computer Skills Assessment, a set of notes from a workshop on computer skills, and an application to edit the screen grabs included in this document.
 These documents are organized across two screens for easy access to information.

 More specialized computer programs will arrange your windows for you.
 For example, I edited much of this tutorial in RStudio, a statistical programming language that also creates webbooks.
 You can see that RStudio organizes my information so that I can see the text of the document, a navigation pane, and my file structure.